 As per the GAAP, organizations should provide reports on their cash flows, profit-making operations, and overall financial conditions.
 To report these things, the most important GAAP financial statements are – Balance Sheet, Income Statement, Shareholder’s Equity, and Cash Flow Statement.

-Balance Sheet talks about assets and liabilities of the company, while the Shareholder’s Equity detail the available equity in the company.
+The balance sheet talks about the assets and liabilities of the company, while the Shareholder’s Equity detail the available equity in the company.
 The income statement details the revenue earned by the company and the corresponding expenses.
-The Cash Flow statement, as the name suggests, is simply the cash record of the company.
-Cash flow becomes important because both the income statement and balance sheet reveal the financial health of the company on the accrual basis, and therefore, do not talk about the real financial position.
+As the name suggests, the Cash Flow statement is simply the cash record of the company.
+Cash flow becomes important because both the income statement and balance sheet reveal the financial health of the company on an accrual basis and, therefore, do not talk about the real financial position.